How to level-up your business process management

 The pro's handbook to creating a process that works

 Everyone talks about it - but it is far from everyone who succeeds in streamlining their business processes.
-However, there are many benefits to both employees and the company’s clients in using Business Process Management (BPM).
+However, there are many benefits in using Business Process Management (BPM) for both employees and the company’s clients.

-In this article, you will find a complete step by step guide on how to implement a new business process, which does actually last in the long run, so you won’t find yourself falling back into old habits and loopholes.
+In this article, you will find a complete step-by-step guide on how to implement a new business process that lasts in the long run, so you don't find yourself falling back into old habits and using loopholes.

 BPM enables organisations to tailor business functions to customer needs.
 It also helps managers assess how best to implement, monitor, and measure company resources.
 With successful BPM, you have the opportunity to increase efficiency and productivity, reduce costs, and minimise errors whilst optimising your results.

 It sounds simple.
 Nevertheless, there are demands on both the staff involved and in particular the management, which can make BPM a complex matter.
 When working with BPM, you will often need to change your colleagues' behavioural patterns in relation to how they perform their work.

 All new initiatives begin at management level.

 All BPM implementations - even those that do not go well - go through four phases: